Four years ago he was finished. He was ready to sell his business…

 You’ll be able to save it to your phone or print it off to have it at your desk.
 So we’ll tell you how to get to that at the end of the show.
 So Daniel, here’s what I’d love for you to do.
 Tell everybody what is the difference you put this work in, what’s the difference in the business then compared to the business now?

 Daniel Good: We’ve been pouring a ton of training into him to help him become who he is today and so you know, it’s weird to be at the point where you realize, you know, you have a vehicle sitting in business that you never saw, you know, they bought it.
-You have a team member that’s on board that you’ve never met, never interviewed and realizing that it’s done well because there’s processes in place and people understand the vision and mission for the company and our core values and the people inside it are driving it.
+You have a team member that’s on board that you’ve never met, never interviewed, and realize that it’s done well because there are processes in place and people understand the vision and mission for the company and our core values, and the people inside it are driving it.
 It’s no longer me having to drive it day after day, but they’re passionate about it

 Chris LoCurto: and so the business hasn’t fallen apart.

 Daniel Good: No, it has grown.
 The more I grow as a leader, the more business has grown.

 Chris LoCurto: So you have somebody who is now running the business for you, essentially.
 You’re still very much pouring into very much mentoring, coaching, you know, the same type of stuff you’ve grown up in.
 The Next-Level Mastermind is what we call one of our captains.
 You came up in to be able to help lead other leaders and business owners and did an incredible job.
 You’re doing it at your business.
 You’ve grown so much by the stuff you’ve learned.
 So much of the lessons that we teach, we put on the program that you are captaining other leaders and business owners and one of those becomes and once from inside your own company that you raised up to be a phenomenal leader, so he’s becoming the energy for the business, running the business, raising up the team below him, making great business decisions, purchasing all kinds of fun stuff and everything hasn’t fallen apart?